reykoki/Battleship/README.md

 - .gitignore to exclude any superfluous files/directories
 - A pdf that contains the CRC cards that show our brainstorming for the object oriented design for our battlship game
 - A group contract that lays expectations and commitments
+- python scripts for Main and Ship converted from the provided *java scripts